SPX DeLorean timepiece

 Your new REC watch comes with a water resistance rating of 50 meters (5 bar/5ATM).
 This basically means it is resilient to splashes, showers, rain and some light swimming.
 We advise our customers to avoid sudden pressure changes and do not recommend the watch to be worn for any kind of diving activities.
 Please be aware the durability and appearance of the strap (ie. leather) may be affected by continuous exposure to water.

 Wearing your watch for the first time

-Before wearing your new watch for the first time or in case it has been stored for some time, we recommend fully winding your watch either by manually winding (follow the streps in the video: ‘Basics’) or simply wear the watch for a couple of hours before storing away, if the watch does not start tick instantly give your wrist a flick when wearing the watch – that should do the trick.
+Before wearing your new watch for the first time, we recommend fully winding your watch either by manual winding or simply wear the watch for a couple of hours before storing away.
+In case the movement does not start ticking instantly after winding, we recommend giving the watch a gentle flick by hand – that should do the trick.

 Service and maintenance

-In short we recommend that a mechanical movement is serviced around every five years, but a lot can effect this so if you have any questions or would like to learn more do reach out to us for any assistance to service.
+In short we recommend that a mechanical movement is serviced around every five years.
+However if you have any questions or seek assistance in terms of service and maintenance you can reach us easily by firstname.lastname@example.org or at +45 88710890.